natalie11/tUbeNet/README.md

 To use this script you will need to set the following parameters:
 * downsample_factor - factor by which images are downsampled in x and y dimensions, set to 1 if not downsampling
-* pad_array - size images are padded up to, set to None is not padding
+* pad_array - size images are padded up to in each dimension (z, x, y), set to None if not padding
 * val_fraction - fraction of data to hold back for validation
 * crop - set to 'True' to crop background containing no labelled vessels, otherwise ‘False’
 * path - path to directory containing data to be processed